Diffusion in quantum state preparation: From passive cooling to system-bath engineering

 \subsection{Thermal Dissipation}

-It might seem counterintuitive that this same reasoning should apply for the thermal dissipation in the low temperature regime as well.
+It might seem counterintuitive that this same reasoning should apply for the thermal dissipation in the low-temperature regime as well.
 However, the structure of the Lindblad jump operators is very similar in nature to the engineered protocol if the temperature $T \ll \Lambda_0$ ($\beta\Lambda_0 = 10 \gg 1$) is low.
 Both share particle number conservation and when the system operators in \cref{eq:thermal_system_operators} are written in the basis of the bond operators $x_\pm$, they contain terms of the following form~\footnote{The full description of the system operators in this basis is provided in the Supplementary Material.}:

 where we defined $\gamma_0 = \sqrt{J(0)}$, $\gamma_\pm = \sqrt{J(\pm2t)}$.
-Here, $i$ and $j$ are neighboring sites, rendering all the hopping operators $J$ quasi-local.
-In the low temperature limit, the operator $J^{(-)}$ gets exponentially suppressed with $\gamma_- \ll 1$, while the other combinations retain approximately similar prefactors $\gamma_0 \approx \gamma_+ = \mathcal O(1)$.
-Thus, at low temperatures, the Lindblad operators also never increase the number of defects.
+Here, $i$ and $j$ are neighboring sites, rendering all the hopping operators $J$ quasi local.
+In the low-temperature limit, the operator $J^{(-)}$ gets exponentially suppressed with $\gamma_- \ll 1$, while the other combinations retain approximately similar prefactors $\gamma_0 \approx \gamma_+ = \mathcal O(1)$.
+Thus, at low-temperatures, the Lindblad operators also never increase the number of defects.
 Furthermore, no jumps are mediated by the Hamiltonian in \cref{eq:common_hamiltonian}, which only introduced local phases for states expressed in the particle-hole picture.
 One can therefore identify a similar cooling mechanism as with engineered dissipation, where holes and excitations are moved locally by the jumps until they are next to one another, upon which a jump triggers that recombines excitation and hole.